Competition Rules

 – D. Shostakovich: Quintet for piano and strings Op.
 57

-A work of the candidate’s own choice lasting not more than 30 minutes.
+A work of the candidate’s own choice lasting 15 to 20 minutes.

 d) TOP 3 – Grand Finale

-For the TOP 3 – Grand Finale, the three chosen candidates should present two of the following piano concertos.
-The final choice of which concerto from the two indicated is to be performed in the competition round will be made in agreement between the members of the jury and the Artistic Director at the end of the chamber music final round (on 31st August 2023).
+The three selected candidates shall perform two of the following piano concertos.
+The final choice of concerto from the two indicated is to be performed in the competition round and will be agreed between the jury and the Artistic Director at the end of the chamber music final round (2 September 2027).

 – W.A.
 Mozart: Piano Concertos K 466, K 456, K 467, K 491, K 595, K 488